 When does your child need antibiotics?

-Your child has strep throat, based on a rapid strep test or a throat culture.
+If your child has been diagnosed with strep throat, based on a rapid strep test or a throat culture.
 If strep is not diagnosed with a test, antibiotics should not be given.
-No test is needed if your child has a runny nose and cough as well as a sore throat.
-Those are symptoms of a different virus.
+No test is needed if your child has a runny nose and cough with a sore throat.
+Those are symptoms of a virus.

-Editor's Note: The American Academy of Pediatrics (AAP) released a list of specific tests or treatments that are commonly given to children, but are not always necessary, as part of the Choosing Wisely® campaign, an initiative of the ABIM Foundation.
-Antibiotics and cough and cold medicines were identified; the full list gives more detail as to the reasons for taking a closer look at each treatment, and cites evidence related to each recommendation.
+Note: Antibiotics and cough and cold medicines have been identified by The American Academy of Pediatrics (AAP) as specific treatments that are commonly given to children but are not always necessary.
+The designation is part of the Choosing Wisely® campaign, an initiative of the ABIM Foundation.
+The full list of specific tests or treatments gives more detail as to the reasons for taking a closer look at each treatment and cites evidence related to each recommendation.